 CURRENT PROGRAMMATIC HIGHLIGHTS

-In addition to countries such as Nigeria and Uganda that continued focused PEPFAR injection safety programs, USAID, with central resources, has initiated modest injection safety programs based on needs assessments in countries that did not benefit from earlier PEPFAR support: Mali, Pakistan and, recently, Swaziland.
+In addition to countries such as Nigeria and Uganda that continued focused PEPFAR injection safety programs, USAID, with central resources, initiated modest injection safety programs based on needs assessments in several countries that did not benefit from earlier PEPFAR support, most recently Swaziland.